 In closing, here is a slideshow explaining the many new features, and how they compare to Android Nougat.
 You can click any image below to instantly jump to that part of the slideshow to see what’s new for your phone.
 Additionally, the older Android 7.0 Nougat software will always be on the left (if available) while Android 8.0 Oreo features are on the right or by themselves.

 Expect big companies like Samsung or HTC to include most of these changes, although they may look different.
 This is because manufacturers add their own skin to stock Android.
 Just keep that in mind as you explore everything that’s new.
 Additionally, some Oreo features are exclusive to smartphone manufacturers, not Android as a whole, and aren’t included in this list.
 Enjoy Android 8.0 Oreo on your phone or tablet, and drop us a comment below with any questions or concerns.
-Or, check out what’s new so far in Android P vs Android Oreo.
+Then, check out what’s coming next in our Android P vs Android Oreo slideshow.
+Google will release Android P in August or September of 2018.